satyasingh0001/shopNexus/README.md

-# shopNexus
-Developed ShopNexus, a full-stack e-commerce platform enabling product browsing, cart management, and secure purchases.
-Built with React, Node.js, Express, and MongoDB, featuring user authentication, product filtering, order management, and payment gateway integration for a seamless shopping experience
+I developed ShopNexus, a full-stack e-commerce platform designed for seamless online shopping.
+It allows users to browse products, manage their cart.
+The platform is built using React for the frontend and Node.js with Express for the backend.
+Its architecture ensures smooth performance and scalability.